“Soon, we lawyers won’t be needed anymore.”

 AI can organize knowledge—but it doesn’t know what’s important.

-It can recognize patterns—but it doesn’t feel what’s fair.
+It can recognize patterns—but it doesn’t feel what is fair.

 It can weigh arguments—but it doesn’t take responsibility.

 All of that remains with humans.
-And that’s exactly where the future of legal work lies: in the connection between machine precision and human judgment.
+And that’s exactly where the future of legal work lies: in the combination of machine precision and human judgment.

 Why now is exactly the right time